Snowplow atomic event properties

 |---|---|---|---|---|---|---|---|---|

-ua | useragent | text | Raw useragent | No | Mozilla/5.0 (Macintosh; Intel Mac OS X 10.15; rv:105.0) Gecko/20100101 Firefox/105.0 | Tracking or pipeline | ✅ | ✅ |
+ua | useragent | string, max length 1000 | Raw useragent | No | Mozilla/5.0 (Macintosh; Intel Mac OS X 10.15; rv:105.0) Gecko/20100101 Firefox/105.0 | Tracking or pipeline | ✅ | ✅ |

-res | dvce_screenheight | int | Screen height in pixels | No | 1024 | Tracking | ✅ | ✅ |
+res | dvce_screenheight | integer | Screen height in pixels | No | 1024 | Tracking | ✅ | ✅ |

-res | dvce_screenwidth | int | Screen width in pixels | No | 1900 | Tracking | ✅ | ✅ |
+res | dvce_screenwidth | integer | Screen width in pixels | No | 1900 | Tracking | ✅ | ✅ |

 For more information on this topic check out the device data page.

-IP address fields#
+IP address fields

 These fields are populated by the IP enrichment.